 - Keep your air purifier away from electronics

-Giving your air purifier adequate ventilation is the most important factor in air purifier placement.
-Without proper ventilation, your air purifier simply won’t work.
+Giving your air purifier adequate airflow is the most important factor in air purifier placement.

-Given that ventilation is so important, you would think that placing your purifier right in the middle of your room would be best.
-However, this is not the case.
+Given that airflow is so important, you would think that placing your purifier right in the middle of your room would be best.
+However, that’s not always the case.

-Placing your purifier towards one side of the room is ideal due to the way particles diffuse in an area.
-Since the air purifier is cleaning the air, the air around the purifier will be clean.
-The vacuum created by the fan will suck in dirty air from the other side of the room.
+By placing your air purifier toward one side of the room, the vacuum created by the fan will suck in dirty air from the other side of the room.

-Above all, you need to make sure that the air intake is free of obstructions.
+You also need to make sure that your air purifier’s intake is free of obstructions.
 If the air intake is obstructed, the air purifier will work less efficiently.

-The air vent also needs to be directed properly.
-Be sure that the discharge air stream is directed toward the middle of the room to provide maximum airflow.
+The air purifier’s air vent also needs to be directed properly.
+Be sure that the discharge air stream is directed toward the center of the room to provide maximum air coverage.

 Put your air purifier near air pollutants